-The Lipschultz Center for Cognitive Neuroscience is dedicated to understanding the neural circuit mechanisms of higher cognitive function, and applying this knowledge to the diagnosis and treatment of disorders of cognitive function in humans.
-The motivation for the research conducted in this center comes from the intersection of a number of streams of investigation in the field of neuroscience.
+The Lipschultz Center for Cognitive Neuroscience is a multi-disciplinary initiative dedicated to understanding the neural circuit mechanisms of higher cognitive function.
+The ultimate goal is to then apply this knowledge to the diagnosis and treatment of a wide range of neurological and psychiatric disorders characterized by cognitive dysfunction.

 A focal point of research in the Lipschultz Center is the prefrontal cortex.
 This part of the brain is uniquely developed in humans and other primate species and is critical for the higher cognitive functions that are most advanced in primates.
 Lipschultz center researchers are using state-of-the-art approaches to better understand how prefrontal cortex functions in concert with other parts of the brain in health and disease.
 This includes monitoring neural activity in the prefrontal cortex and inter-connected structures with direct recordings of individual brain cells, obtaining brain-wide assessments with functional neuroimaging, building computational models of behavior and neural activity, and using targeted stimulation to modulate function.
 This multi-scale and interdisciplinary approach will not only help us to understand the neural basis of human cognition, but also supports our mission of advancing novel treatments for human disease.